Parks, Community, Featured

 W. 104th St. Community Garden – 8 W. 104 St. (between Manhattan & Central Park West)

 The West 104th Street Community Garden was recognized as an official New York City Park over 25 years ago, in order to protect this lot from commercial development.
 Divided into two gardens, the East Garden offers a beautiful shady gazebo and an open space for meetings and performances.
+Open to the public on weekends from 10 AM to 4 PM, the garden is a hub for community engagement, offering a variety of events and activities throughout the year.
+Managed by Green Thumb, the garden emphasizes environmental stewardship and provides a platform for urban gardening education.
 These include festivals, flea markets, musical events, and the occasional potluck.
 The West Garden has a communal garden beds and a space to barbecue.
 An energetic group of volunteers and neighbors maintain this beautiful space.

 La Perla Community Garden – 76 W. 105th St. (between Manhattan Ave. & Columbus)